OneOfTheInfiniteMonkeys/MTMP/README.md

 - The implementation does not use WiFi and thus a secrets.py file should not typically be located on the CIRCUITPY drive.
 - Following release of <a href="https://github.com/adafruit/circuitpython/releases" target="_blank">CircuitPython 7</a> to stable, the code will implement switch off of HID disk and serial ports via boot.py.
 If electing to test with <a href="https://github.com/adafruit/circuitpython/releases" target="_blank">CircuitPython 7.x.x</a> you need to replace the lib .mpy files with the 7.x.x counterparts.

+## Hardware
+Whilst not required for single computer operation.
+Use of a small LiPo battery, supported by the MagTag, permits clean switchover when using the MagTag MacroPad through a <a href="https://en.wikipedia.org/wiki/KVM_switch" target="_blank">KVM</a>.
+Without a battery, the unit will tend to reboot on switch over, as power may be momentarily interrupted during the switch over process.
+The software includes internal battery monitoring and notification, to address the eventuality a KVM channel without power is selected or the KVM channel device is unpowered.

 ## Notes
 The system was implemented for use under with Microsoft Windows&trade; and may function with other operating environments, though this has not been evaluated.